Best Cash Advance Apps Like MoneyLion: 17 Other Options

 READ MORE: Apps that work with Chime

 Earnin began under the name Activehours and offers an atypical way to access your wages before payday: you can withdraw a portion of the money you’ve already earned.
-This means you don’t have to wait for your next payday, because you get the money within the next business day.
+You don’t have to wait for your next payday because you get the money within the next business day.
 Then, Earnin debits it from your bank account when you get paid.

 Pros